ctoth/cacophony/README.md

 An individual `playback.stop()` preserves the ability to call `playback.play()` again.
 A successfully restarted playback rejoins `sound.playbacks` and receives Sound controls again, even if it was previously reaped.
+Reaping disconnects its output and sends; replay restores the Sound's current routing and event forwarding.
+The playback retains its individual volume, rate, and other settings while reaped.
 Reaping does not call `cleanup()`; call `playback.cleanup()` when a retained playback is no longer needed.

 ### Audio Sprites for Games